About SaneTwain

 Preview settings

 On the "Preview" tab, you can usually leave "Use minimum resolution" checked, unless the minimum resolution for your scanner is too low to give acceptable previews.
 If this is the case, change it to "Use the following resolution" and enter a suitable resolution in the next field.
+You can also enable an automatic "Find fit" here, see Regions for more details.

 General settings